Scaarus/nativedb/hud/HudGetWeaponWheelTopSlot.md

 Hash HUD_GET_WEAPON_WHEEL_TOP_SLOT(int iSlotIndex);
 ```

 Gets the top WEAPON_TYPE at the specified slot index.
-Slot index 0 is the "Pistol" slot, with indices incrementing clockwise NOTES: Valid slot indices are 0 to 7.
+Slot index 0 is the "Pistol" slot, with indices incrementing clockwise
+Valid slot indices are 0 to 7.
 This function will return WEAPONTYPE_INVALID for any empty slots

 ## Return Type Values:
 | Value | Name |